A powerful, durable industrial design that’s ideal for a garage, workshop, or basement.

 Fan's cage will not stand up to rough treatment and may dent.

-Fan includes an oscillation feature which can be handy for moving the air around the room.
-Offers both a rotary knob and a pull cord control.
+Fan includes an oscillation feature which can be handy for moving air around the room.
+Offers both a rotary knob and a pull-cord control.
 Frame consists of metal, giving the fan a nice level of longevity.
 Assembly is easier than you may think.
-Includes three fan speed levels.
+Includes 3 fan speed levels.

 In warm weather, a quality fan can circulate the air in your home so your environment doesn’t feel so warm and stuffy.
 If you’re looking to conserve space, a wall fan may be the perfect solution.